IncharaS/github-activity-dbt/README.md

 1. **AWS Lambda** fetches data from GitHub API and stores it in **Amazon S3**.
 2. **AWS Glue** processes the raw data in **S3**, applies basic cleaning, and loads it into a **Snowflake** staging table.
 3. **DBT** connects to Snowflake, performs complex transformations, and writes the final, clean datasets into a **Snowflake database**.
 4. **Tableau** connects to Snowflake, visualizes the data, and generates interactive dashboards for insights and reporting.
+These dashboards are **published on Tableau Public** for sharing and real-time access.

 ---